TVforME/Repeater-receiver/README.md

 # What does it do?
 Repeater-Receiver is configured to operate in a specific way similar to either a Terrestrial DVB-T and Satellite DVB-S STB without any of the human interfaces such as remote control, front panel display, etc.
-A typical hardware STB (firmware) are usually closed sourced which doesn't allow for changes or experimentation with changing there operation suitable fo rDATV repeater operation.
+A typical hardware STB (firmware) are usually closed sourced which doesn't allow for changes or experimentation with changing there operation suitable fo DATV repeater operation.

 ## Overview
 The receiver is based around the TBS Technologies TBS6522 Quad multi-system DVB PCIe card although any other dvb adapter can be used with their drivers and firmware.